edpadua/MultStepForm/README.md

 ## About

-This project consists of a user registration form with name, email, password and confirmed password fields. .
-When clicking on the register button, each field is validated according to the expected data type, if valid the data is inserted into the simulated API created for this test.

-Among the main purposes of this system is the use of the react-form-hook library together with the validation of the Yup library, with which it is possible to create a schema with the specifications of the expected values for each input field.
-In addition, for the styles, Tailwind CSS was used again, but this time together with the tailwind-styled-components library, which works in the same way as the traditional styled-components, but with Tailwind CSS classes.
-To simulate the Rest API, the JSONServer library was used as well as Axios to consume the API.
-The user login functionality would be the next step to be implemented.

-As in the previous project, this one was developed with TypeScript.
+This project consists of a registration form of users divided into several steps.
+This form has four parts, in the first part the user informs the contact data, name, e-mail, password and password confirmation, in the second part academic data are informed, the university or school and the degree obtained, in the third part the user enters a text talking about him/herself, finally the registration is confirmed and the registered information is displayed, except the password.
+In each part of the form, fields are validated and error messages are displayed if any.

+For this system, the React Form Hook and Yup library were used to control and validate the forms, React Router Dom for the routes and Tailwind Styled-Components and Tailwind CSS for the styles.

 ### Screeshot - Desktop